DS4PS/cpp-526-sum-2020/schedule.md

 <br>

-**NOTE:**

-You get points on Yellowdig by interacting with content.
+**Note:** You get points on Yellowdig by interacting with content.
 That means creating new posts and participating in posts that your classmates create.
 Your Yellowdig posts are due on Friday, but you gain points throughout the week by participating in discussions.

 You can earn up to 20 points a week, and points reset on Fridays.
 You need to earn 100 points throughout the seven-week term, which means averaging 15 points a week.

 <br>
 <br>

 *** { @unit = "MON May 25th", @title = "Lab 01", @assignment, @foldout  }